peew01/docker-jenkins/README.md

     LDAP_DISABLE_MAIL_ADDRESS_RESOLVER (required), flag indicating if the email address resolver should be disabled LDAP_MAIL_ADDRESS_ATTRIBUTE_NAME (optional), LDAP object field used as a email address LDAP_GROUP_NAME_ADMIN (optional), LDAP admin group.
 Default to administrators.

+## Configurational steps for Docker in Docker:
+* change Docker socket permissions: chmod 777 /var/run/docker.sock
+## When using docker-compose for Docker in Docker:
+* mount jenkins-home named volume of docker host
+* mount .m2 form host